EXCLUSIVE: Family Member Of Alexis Woods, Woman Killed Outside Christiana Mall, Believes Shooting Was 'Premeditated'

 “For somebody to shoot her in her head like that, she didn’t deserve it,” said Adrenia Nichols, the victim’s aunt.

-Delaware State Police rushed to Christiana Mall Road in Newark after a black Ford Fusion collided into a metal guardrail around 4 p.m.Thousands Of Municipal Workers In Philadelphia Threatening To Go On Strike
+Delaware State Police rushed to Christiana Mall Road in Newark after a black Ford Fusion collided into a metal guardrail around 4 p.m.Brotherly Love: Black Men Heal Providing Free Therapy Sessions

 That’s when police found 27-year-old Woods shot in the driver’s seat of a car.
 The well-known Newark hairdresser later died.